jetsetwilly1/Drm.Documentation/drm.Documentation/tools/drm-toolbox.md

 # What is DRM Toolbox?

-DRM toolbox is a play on XRM Toolbox.
+DRM toolbox is a play on XRMToolBox.
 The idea is to build a collection of powershell cmdlets with a focus on automation of Dynamics environments.

 The cmdlets will be added to the Drm.Templates powershell module making all of the automation tools accessible